tanran/tanran.github.com/_posts/2012-11-05-coordinate-systems-and-transforms.md

 ##Transform Basics

 A transform is two-dimensional mathematical array used to map points from one coordinate space to another.
-Using transforms, you can scale, rotate, and translate content freely in two-dimensional space using only a few methods and undo your changes just as quickly.
+Using transforms, you can **scale**, **rotate**, and **translate** content freely in two-dimensional space using only a few methods and undo your changes just as quickly.

 ###The Identity Transform